 The most important news, analysis and insights delivered to your inbox at the start and end of each day.
 Sign up here.

-Samantha is the The Age's CBD columnist.
+Samantha is a CBD columnist for The Age and The Sydney Morning Herald.
 She recently covered Victorian and NSW politics and business for News Corp, and previously worked for the Australian Financial Review.

-Stephen Brook is CBD columnist for The Age.
-He is a former features editor and media editor at The Australian, where he wrote the Media Diary column and hosted the Behind The Media podcast.
-He spent six years in London working for The Guardian.
+Stephen Brook is a CBD columnist for The Sydney Morning Herald and The Age.
+He is a former features editor and media editor at The Australian, where he wrote the Media Diary column and spent six years in London working for The Guardian.